Managing Data In An Ever-Expanding Digital Cosmos

 Working From Home: Monitoring A Cloud-Based Infrastructure

-Ove the last year, the Coronavirus pandemic has greatly accelerated the worldwide trend of cloud migration.
-Organizations who had been planning to adopt cloud ways of working had to implement those plans quicker than anticipated, and others who hadn’t yet put together a migration strategy struggled to equip their employees to securely work from home.
+In 2020, the Coronavirus pandemic greatly accelerated the worldwide trend of cloud migration.
+Organizations that had been planning to adopt cloud ways of working had to implement those plans quicker than anticipated, and others who hadn’t yet put together a migration strategy struggled to equip their employees to securely work from home.
 This often meant moving servers into the cloud and then managing and monitoring them as though the shift hadn’t occurred, Jordan says.

 “They put a machine in an AWS container and grab the audit logs just like they used to.
 But the problem is that the environment isn’t operating in the same way, so they don’t understand how a person is using their machine all the time.”